aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/pivot-tables/refresh-pivot-table/_index.md

 | List all pivot tables on a shared cache | `pivot_cache.get_pivot_tables()` | Use to enumerate before bulk refresh. |

 In practice, prefer the cache-based APIs over the obsolete per-table `refresh_data()`.
 They are aware of shared caches, they avoid redundant source fetches, and they let you choose the smallest scope that satisfies your refresh requirement.

+## Common Pitfalls

+- **Forgetting to refresh before saving.** A pivot table only writes its rendered values into the worksheet when its data chain is refreshed.
+If you modify source cells, call `PivotCache.Refresh()` (or `Workbook.RefreshAll()`) before `Workbook.Save()`, otherwise the saved file still contains the old aggregated values.
+- **Calling the obsolete `RefreshData()` per table.** In v26.7, `PivotTable.RefreshData()` is marked obsolete and re-fetches the source for every call.
+With multiple pivot tables sharing a cache this means N redundant source fetches.
+Replace with a single `PivotCache.Refresh()` followed by `CalculateData()` per table.
+- **Refreshing when only the layout changed.** If you only changed a pivot table's view (column order, `ConsolidationFunction`, etc.) without touching source data, `PivotCache.Refresh()` is unnecessary and slow.
+Call `pivotTable.CalculateData()` to re-render from the existing cache.
+- **External source not supported by `PivotCache.Refresh()`.** If the pivot table's source comes from an external connection (database, OLAP cube, etc.), `PivotCache.Refresh()` cannot refresh it in v26.7 — it currently only supports `Sheet` and `Consolidation` source types.
+For external sources, re-open the workbook or rebuild the cache from the source.

 {{< app/cells/assistant language="python" >}}